-F. Student Employment

-1. The rigors of legal education, particularly for first year students, are such that any employment is discouraged.
-If necessity requires employment, first year students must receive prior written approval from the Dean to be employed.

-2. After the first year of law school, a student may not be employed more than 20 hours per week in any week in which the student is enrolled in more than 12 class hours.
+- 2. In all circumstances, the petitioner must receive pre-approval of the courses to be taken at the other law school and provide the course description for each course.
+Proportionate residency credit will be granted to students on visiting status.
+No more than 30 credit hours will be transferred.
+No more than 4 credit hours may be transferred from a summer semester Study Abroad program. - 3.
+The law school will transfer credit only for courses in which the grade received is equal to or higher than the grade point average required for graduation at the other law school. - 4.
+The law school will report all grades for which credit is transferred as "P" for the purpose of computing academic averages. - F. Student Employment - 1.
+The rigors of legal education, particularly for first year students, are such that any employment is discouraged.
+If necessity requires employment, first year students must receive prior written approval from the Dean to be employed. - 2.
+After the first year of law school, a student may not be employed more than 20 hours per week in any week in which the student is enrolled in more than 12 class hours.
 2L or 3L students working 20 hours or less must submit a signed certificate each semester they are employed stating that they have read the employment policy and agree to comply with it.
-If financial circumstances require a 2L or 3L student to be employed in excess of 20 hours, the student must receive prior written approval from the Dean to be employed.

-- 3. In deciding employment requests, the Dean considers the totality of the circumstances. - 4.
-This policy is enforced by requiring all 1L students and, subsequently, all 2L and 3L students who are employed to submit a signed certificate stating they have read the employment policy and agree to comply with the policy.

-G. Credit Hour Requirements

-- 1. For each credit hour awarded, all courses, including traditional classroom courses, skills courses, seminars, simulation courses, clinics, field placements or externships, writing courses, independent research, and co-curricular academic activities, shall require at least 45 hours of student coursework.
+If financial circumstances require a 2L or 3L student to be employed in excess of 20 hours, the student must receive prior written approval from the Dean to be employed. - 3.
+In deciding employment requests, the Dean considers the totality of the circumstances. - 4.
+This policy is enforced by requiring all 1L students and, subsequently, all 2L and 3L students who are employed to submit a signed certificate stating they have read the employment policy and agree to comply with the policy. - G. Credit Hour Requirements - 1.
+For each credit hour awarded, all courses, including traditional classroom courses, skills courses, seminars, simulation courses, clinics, field placements or externships, writing courses, independent research, and co-curricular academic activities, shall require at least 45 hours of student coursework.
 All references to "hour" shall mean a 50-minute hour as authorized by American Bar Association Standard 310.1 - 2.
 For each credit hour awarded in regularly scheduled doctrinal courses, skills courses, seminars, clinics, and writing courses, the 45 hours of aforementioned coursework shall include at least 15 hours of in-class, direct faculty instruction during regularly scheduled class sessions and at least 30 hours of out-of-class student work.
-For example, a course awarding three credit hours must include at least 45 hours of in-class, direct faculty instruction2 and at least 90 hours of out-of-class student work. - (a) The 15 hours of in-class, direct faculty instruction may include a final examination that is at least one hour in duration. - (b) Out-of-class student work in the courses described in subsection 2 above may consist of problem-solving, essay- and brief-writing exercises and other such writing assignments, outlining, study, case briefing, researching,
+For example, a course awarding three credit hours must include at least 45 hours of in-class, direct faculty instruction2 and at least 90 hours of out-of-class student work.

-1See Standard 310, Interpretation 310-1.
+1 See Standard 310, Interpretation 310-1.